Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

 4. [Validate](#value-destination-1-validation) `Destination`.
 5. If the transaction version is 1: verify that the `ExtHash` is the all-zero hash.

+Note: validating the `Destination` structure _does not_ recur into the the referenced entry that would lead to an infinite loop.
+It only verifies that `Source` and `Destination` reference each other consistently.

 ### Issuance 1

 Field               | Type                 | Description